Zatanna: Powers and abilities

+Having a diverse collection of artifacts from both sides of her family from past generations, Zatanna inherited the Shadowcrest Manor, the ancestral home of the Zatar family that relocates to different places periodically and is invisible to most.
+Access to it is strict, requiring special keys or voice recognition.
+The manor includes the collection of artifacts, a private library, a pocket space closet, and bestiary.
 Some artifacts includes the Talisman of Atlantis and a magical staff owned by her father.
-When using both artifacts in tandem, it offers easier control and usage over magical manipulation compared to her Logomancy.
+When using both artifacts in tandem, it offers easier control and usage over magic.
 The Demongraphy is a book offering a comprehensive, encyclopedic entries on demonic entities and is updated magically in real-time.
 The Gnosis Sphere, able to answer any questions posed directly to it, is regarded as the most dangerous object protected by the Zatara family.
-She also appropriated the Sleepless Queen's sword, an enchanted blade capable of transforming those damaged by it into nightmarish forms of themselves (a process known as "Knighted").
+She also appropriated the Sleepless Queen's sword, an enchanted blade capable of transforming those damaged by it into nightmarish forms of themselves.